Yedidia-Bakuradze/dotNet5785_1854_6688/README.md

-### Hello There this is Yedidia's message
-# dotNet5785_332461854_214736688
-A 2nd year Mini Project in Windows Systems course, includeing a volentiring managment system.
+### Mini Project in Windows Systems

-# Bro world
-# Hello Batata
+# Stage 0 - Project init
+On this stage we have installed Git and initialized our first (But not really...)
+GitHub repository in order to achieve our goal and work together properly.